ga-wdi-lessons/devise/readme.md

 ```
 $ rails g devise User
 ```

-If you have an existing User model, Devise _should_ build on the functionality.
+>If you have an existing User model, Devise should build on the functionality.
 But, if you're getting migration errors, it may be easier to recreate the model using Devise and add your functionality back.

+### You do: Check it out!

+- What did the previous command generate?
+- What files did running the previous command change?
+- What is the output of `rails routes`

 ### Run migrations